JvanKatwijk/dab-server/README.md

 for the lnaState and the button for the autogain are hidden.
 For the rtlsdr based devices, the gain setting allows values from 0 ..
 100, they will be translated by the device driver software to appropriate gain values.
+For the HackRF device, the lna gain can be set throught he spinner, and the vga gain through the gain slider.

 The top slider on the remote control can be used to control the sound setting of the server.
-One might have to adapt the code in the server, controlling the sound level is by using the "amixer" function of alsa.
+One might have to adapt the code in the server, controlling the sound level is by using the "amixer" function of alsa on the server device.

-The next-to-top slider can be used to control the gain setting of the device.
-As device shown on the picture is an SDRplay device, the spinner to the left of the slider is used to set the lna state and the slider sets the gain reduction.
-If e.g. an RTLSDR based device is configured, this spinner will not be visible and the slider will set the gain.

-If the user is not satisfied with the amount of services, there is a "reset" button on the GUI that - when touched -instructs the server to scan all channels again and record which channels carry useful data.
+If the user is not satisfied with the amount of services shown on the GUI, and detected by the last scan, a "reset" button on the GUI can be touched that instructs the server to scan all channels in the old TV band III and record which channels carry useful data.

-To close down the connection, a the user can touch the "quit" button, the server will then be available for another client.
+To close down the connection, a the user can touch the "quit" button, the server will continue to do what it was doing (i.e. if the server was decoding a service, it will continue to do so) and is available for another client.
-If the connection is broken by stopping the remore control program, the server will just continue.
-To change the server settings, restart the remote control, connect and instruct.
+To change any setting in the server, restart the remote control, connect and instruct.

 ---------------------------------------------------------------------------
 Shutting down the server